isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Rl-name-length"></a>NL.7: Make the length of a name roughly proportional to the length of its scope

-**Rationale**: The larger the scope the greaterthe chance of confusion and of an unintended name clash.
+**Rationale**: The larger the scope the greater the chance of confusion and of an unintended name clash.

 ##### Example